top of page

 What you're really doing: Proving you're worth choosing over everything else they find interesting.

-Practice on every walk, at least twice.
-But now switch up your rewards - sometimes treats, sometimes praise, sometimes "Okay, go sniff!"
+1. Practice on every walk, at least twice.
+Begin to switch up your rewards sometimes treats, and sometimes praise.

 The Real Secret: It's Not About Obedience